beehaw-org/beehaw-org.github.io/content/docs/core-functions/community-creation.md

 1. We open a topic to gather suggested communities from Beehaw users.
 Users can upvote suggestions that they are most interested in.
 2. Admins and existing community moderators privately discuss the most-desired new communities.
 Some of the things we consider include whether the new communities would likely be subject to major problems, whether there are people willing to moderate them, and whether there is already an existing community that could serve the same needs.
 The end result of this is that some ideas are moved on, some are held for further discussion, and some are removed from the list.
 3. We put together a web survey where users can vote on the remaining list of potential communities.
 Crucially, the question is not "do you want to see this community?" but rather "would you participate in this community?"
-4. After the survey closes, we create the communities that have the highest projected participation rate.
+4. After the survey closes, we create new communities.
+We'll take into account the projected participation rate, the availability of moderators, and the passion of those who want the community, among other factors.

 There's no fixed schedule for this process, but we anticipate creating new communities a few times per year.